Importance, Defensiveness and Responsibility

 partner was from another culture.
 She was raised

-in a strongly Catholic country where it is nearly
+in a strongly Catholic country (Peru) where it is

-And, of course, she was raised in a different
+beliefs.
+And, of course, she was raised in a

-had her own set of very rigid expectations about
+set of very rigid expectations about how a man

 Since then I have